 What to Expect With a PAE

 Unlike some treatment options that involve the complete removal of the prostate, a PAE takes time to work.
 Patients may not see symptom relief for one to two months, and urinary function may continue to improve for up to six months.

 Studies about the success rate of PAE indicate that up to 80% of men who undergo the procedure report satisfactory improvement.
 Some patients may not achieve their desired results due to the size of the arteries feeding their prostate or an inherent weakness in their bladder that doesn’t resolve once the prostate shrinks.

-Tampa General Hospital is among the pioneering hospitals in the PAE surgical procedure.
-Our multidisciplinary team, including surgeons, physicians, and other specialists, is committed to utilizing the latest advancements in diagnostic and treatment technologies to provide the best possible outcomes for our patients.
+Tampa General Hospital is a pioneer in the PAE surgical procedure.
+Our multidisciplinary team, including surgeons, physicians and other specialists, utilizes the latest advancements in diagnostic and treatment technologies to provide the best possible outcomes for our patients.